KQL Assistant

 - Completions for 719+ bundled tables, operators, chart types, and 100+ functions

-- Column suggestions (with type and description) when table context is inferred
+- Column suggestions (with type and description) from the same query scope used by diagnostics

 - Hover documentation for operators and functions; hover on table names and column names when the schema and context apply